water42/Leaflet.draw/README.md

+# Fork of touch enabled michaelguild13/Leaflet.draw
+- Renames bower.json file to avoid erroneous resolution to a different fork of Leaflet.draw
+- Fixes css to be properly aligned in Ionic
+- git version tag set to 1.0.0

 #Leaflet.draw With Touch
 This is a touch friendly version of Leaflet.draw that was created and maintained by Michael Guild (https://github.com/michaelguild13).